Sir Lucious Left Foot: The Son of Chico Dusty: Sales

 The album debuted at number three on the US Billboard 200 chart, with first-week sales of 62,000 copies.
 It also entered at number two on Billboards Digital Albums and Tastemaker Albums, and at number three on both its Top R&B/Hip-Hop Albums and Top Rap Albums charts.
 It spent 13 weeks on the Billboard 200 chart, and as of September 26, has sold 175,000 copies in the US, according to Nielsen SoundScan.

 In Canada, Sir Lucious Left Foot debuted at number 20 on the Top 100 Albums chart.
-In the United Kingdom, it entered at number 80 on the Top 100 Albums and at number 14 on the Top 40 RnB Albums chart.
+In the United Kingdom, it entered at number 80 on the Top 100 Albums and at number 14 on the Top 40 Hip Hop and R&B Albums chart.
 In its second week, it fell out of the Top 100 Albums.
 The album debuted at number 99 in Switzerland and at number 19 in Norway.
 In Norway, it reached number 16, its peak position, in its second week on the VG-lista Topp 40 Album chart, on which it ultimately spent eight weeks.
 In Australia, the album entered at number 33 on the ARIA Top 50 Albums and at number five on the Top 40 Urban Albums chart.
 In its second week, it dropped out of the Top 50 Albums chart.